Family road trips are always an adventure

 Here’s the short of it.
 The Mitchells vs The Machines is the most epic family road trip movie I have seen in years.
 I love it so much and it is totally worth the wait and changes.
 (It was originally set to release in 2020 under the name Connected.)
 The movie is fun, weird, hilarious, and heartwarming all at the same time.
 All of the characters are so relatable, and it’s like they took my family and put them in the movie.
 Haha!
 I am blown away by the animation, the story, and how you can feel the love and effort put into the movie.
 Hands down the best family movie I have seen so far this year.
 Now here’s the long of it.
 Haha!

 But all of the characters in the show are hilarious and totally relatable.
-Katie also has a younger brother, Aaron Mitchell (voiced by the movies director Mike Rianda) who loves dinosaurs, and looks up to his sister.
+Katie also has a younger brother, Aaron Mitchell (voiced by the director of the movie Mike Rianda) who loves dinosaurs, and looks up to his sister.
 Besides the Mitchells, who are quirky yet a very normal family, you have the Posey family.
-Hailey (Chrissy Teigen), Jim (John Legend, and Abby (Charlyne Yi) who are a representation of the “perfect family” that Linda compares her family too.
+Hailey (Chrissy Teigen), Jim (John Legend, and Abby (Charlyne Yi) are a representation of the “perfect family” that Linda compares her family to.
 (Again, 100% relatable.)
 Throw in hilarious robots and the even more hilarious the Mitchell family dog Monchi it just makes an amazing movie.

 My utmost favorite part of The Mitchells vs The Machines though is the animation, and that is for a number of reasons.
-The first are the added drawings that come from Katie Mitchell’s imagination throughout the movie.
-For my kids, sometimes in animated movies it is hard for them full get the emotion the animators are trying to evoke in a scene.
+The first is the added drawings that come from Katie Mitchell’s imagination throughout the movie.
+For my kids, sometimes in animated movies, it is hard for them to fully get the emotion the animators are trying to evoke in a scene.
 But with all of Katies added drawings like the hearts or broken hearts my kids were able to understand right away what she was feeling.
 It drew them into and connected them to the movie more.

 My rating, and is it ok for kids?